Fryie/Fryie.ruhoh.com/posts/first-post.md

 ---

 I've just decided that I need a blog.
 Or at least I think I do.
 Since nowadays it's easy to set up a blog, why not try to sometimes write about issues that matter to me?
 I do have quite a number of interests; I hope this doesn't put off people who are only interested in the one or the other aspect.
-After all, that's what those nifty categories are for.
+After all, that's what those nifty categories are there for.

 I am a German native speaker, but I try to convince myself that I will target a broader audience with English.
 That said, depending on my mood or the topic at hand, German may make its appearance sometimes.
 (Who knows what's going to happen anyway?)